Steps to Apply for VA Education Benefits

 - Died while on active duty or as a result of a service-connected disability

 Pay rates are updated each year, usually in October.
-Veterans may be eligible for additional tuition assistance, or "kickers."
+Military students may be eligible for additional tuition assistance, or "kickers."
 Contact the VA directly at 1-888-442-4551 for specific payment questions.

 12 Credits and Above

 9, 10, or 11 Credits 3/4 Time Pay Rate

 6, 7, or 8 Credits

 1/2 Time Pay Rate